clouren/SLIP_LU/SLIP_LU/README.md

-This software package is used to solve a sparse systems of linear equations exactly using the SLIP LU factorization.
+SLIP_LU is software package used to solve a sparse systems of linear equations exactly using the Sparse Left-looking Integer-Preserving LU factorization.

 *********SLIPLU*********
 Purpose: Exactly solve a sparse system of linear equations using a given input